By SIMMI BUTTAR

 AP Pro Football Writer

-The Packers earned all 12 first-place votes for 384 points in balloting Tuesday by media members who regularly cover the NFL.
+The Green Bay Packers earned five of the 12 first-place votes for 375 points in balloting Tuesday by media members who regularly cover the NFL.

 The Packers gained a spot in the poll and currently have the top seed in the NFC going into Week 15 and the final month of the regular season.
 They beat the Bears 45-30 on Sunday night for their sixth consecutive victory over their longtime rival.

 “Aaron Rodgers still owns the Bears, and the Packers are in the driver’s seat for home-field advantage throughout the NFC playoffs,” Newsday’s Bob Glauber said.

 “Since his Week 1 clunker against the Saints, Rodgers has 27 touchdowns, two interceptions and a great shot at a second straight MVP.”

 Despite having more first-place votes than the Packers, the Tampa Bay Buccaneers are No. 2 in the poll.